Ahmed-Hassany/fabric-devkit/README.md

 # Aladdin Fabric Developers' Kit

 [Aladdin Healthcare Technologies Ltd](https://aladdinid.com/) sponsored the creation of the developers' kit, which was codename `Maejor`.
-The kit was developed by [Elemental Concept](http://elementalconcept.com/) who then use it to build a Fabric based [Proof-of-Concept (PoC) medical audit trail](https://www.youtube.com/watch?v=vJmhwymh-eU).
+The kit was developed by [Elemental Concept](http://elementalconcept.com/) which was used to build a Hyperledger Fabric (Fabric) based [Proof-of-Concept (PoC) medical audit application](https://www.youtube.com/watch?v=vJmhwymh-eU).

-Following from the PoC, Aladdin has kindly open source the developer kit and make it available to the wider blockchain developers' community to add more features.
+Following from the PoC, Aladdin has kindly open sourced and donated the developers' kit and make it available to the wider blockchain developers' community to support application development effort and add more features.

 The maintainer(s) of this project is grateful to Aladdin for sponsoring the effort to create the kit and donating the code to this community.